-Proper yogic breathing in daily life is known as pranayama, which is the science and art of yogic breathing techniques.
+Proper yogic breathing in daily life is known as pranayama, the science and art of yogic breathing techniques.
 Since breathing in this way is emphasized in yoga classes, students often assume they can resume normal breathing after leaving.
 Deep, thoughtful breathing is a crucial part of yoga.
-However, by incorporating yogic breathing in your daily life, you can derive even more benefits from it.
+However, you can derive even more benefits from incorporating yogic breathing into your daily life.
 This type of breathing relaxes the muscles and helps stress melt away.
 People who practice yogic breathing regularly are happier and more relaxed.
-The beautiful thing is that you can do it absolutely anywhere.
+The beautiful thing is that you can do it anywhere.

 Take Breaks to Breathe

 At first, breathing this deeply and thoughtfully probably won’t come naturally.
 You’re sure to spend most of your day breathing shallowly.
-To start incorporating yogic breathing into your daily life, try setting an alarm on your smartphone.
-Whenever it goes off, set aside a minute or two to practice pranayama.
+Try setting the alarm on your smartphone to start incorporating yogic breathing into your daily life.
+Set aside a minute or two to practice pranayama whenever it goes off.
 You can do this anywhere you happen to be.
-Even if you’re at the gym engaging in intense cardio, you can force yourself to be mindful of the way you’re breathing.
-If you’re just sitting at a desk or otherwise being sedentary, it’s especially easy – and beneficial – to engage in this type of breathing.
+Even if you’re at the gym engaging in intense cardio, you can force yourself to be mindful of how you breathe.
+If you’re sitting at a desk or otherwise being sedentary, it’s straightforward – and beneficial – to engage in this type of breathing.

 Be Aware of the Benefits